 Draw your circle

-Although it might be intuitive to start your selection on a corner, the Circle selection is created from the center so you need to guess where the center of your subject is.
+Although it might be intuitive to start your selection on a corner, you need to start the Circle selection from the center so you need to guess where the center of your subject is.
 If you are not exactly sure, don't worry as you can move it later.
-Just make sure you don't make a selection that will touch the edge because it will then show a straight line instead of a neat curve.
+Just make sure you don't make a selection that will touch the edge.
+It would then show a straight line instead of a neat curve.

 Adjust your circle

-If you need to adjust the placement of your circle, you can right-click on the selection and move it where you want so you don't have to redraw it if it is off.
+If you need to adjust the placement of your circle, right-click on the selection and move it where you want.
+You don't have to redraw it if it is off.

 If you find that the circle is too large or too small, you can edit this with the Edit Selection command.
 You can find it either under Selection > Edit Selection, or by clicking the icon in the Layers palette.
 This will turn your selection to a pink area that can be manipulated just like any object, using the Pick tool.
 Once you are happy with the size and placement of the circle/ellipse, click on the Edit Selection again to make the familiar "marching ants" reappear.